Wang Hsing-ching: Views on journalism

-In a public discussion titled "How to build a mass media culture with "taste"?
+In a public discussion titled "How to build a mass media culture with "taste"?"
 Wang criticized the current mass media culture.
-He pointed out that if the speakers/interviewees could not state their stance clearly, they had to "pay the price" in the sense that reporters might make twist their words to make a story more dramatic.
+He pointed out that if the speakers/interviewees could not state their stance clearly, they had to "pay the price" in the sense that reporters might twist their words to make a story more dramatic.
 The unethical reporting of some journalists disappointed Wang, and he urged that journalists had to realize that it was shameful to have disregarded the obligation to report the truth.

-At societal level, he emphasized that not only does the mass media deliver information to the public, but it also affects the social structure and the political environment.
+At a societal level, he emphasized that not only do the mass media deliver information to the public, but they also affect the social structure and the political environment.
 He noted that journalists should bear in mind that they have great responsibilities to the general public.

 Particularly in Taiwan, he put the blame of the current situation on changes in political conditions.
 During this unstable period, different types of mass media emerged.
-As advertising plays a greater role in the mass media, it is inevitable that politicians would make use of the mass media for propaganda.
-However, he said that there are still journalists who stand by their principles, although it remains difficult for them to uphold the journalistic ethics.
+As advertising played a greater role in the mass media, it was inevitable that politicians would make use of the mass media for propaganda.
+However, he said that there were still journalists who stood by their principles, although it remained difficult for them to uphold journalistic ethics.